 - 2.1 Neighbourhood plans create planning policies that must be used in making decisions on planning applications.
 For this reason, neighbourhood plans must be supported by appropriate evidence that justifies the introduction of policies to manage development; and they must pass a series of tests prescribed in legislation before they may formally be brought into force by the Local Planning Authority.
 These tests are collectively known as 'the basic conditions'.
 The purpose of independent examination is to provide an independent opinion on whether the Plan meets the relevant tests.
-The basic conditions require that neighbourhood plans should not be brought into force unless the Local Planning Authority is satisfied that: - having regard to national policies and advice contained in guidance issued by the Secretary of State, it is appropriate to make the neighbourhood development plan; - the making of the neighbourhood development plan contributes to the achievement of sustainable development; - the making of the neighbourhood development plan is in general conformity with the strategic policies contained in the development plan for the area of the authority (or any part of that area); - the making of the neighbourhood development plan does not breach, and is otherwise compatible with, European Union obligations; and - The making of the neighbourhood development plan does not breach the requirements of Chapter 8 of Part 6 of the Conservation of Habitats and Species Regulations 2017 (the Habitats Regulations). - 2.2 The Parish Council must reach a conclusion that confirms they believe the Plan meets the basic conditions when the Plan is submitted to the County Council for independent examination.
-How the Plan meets these requirements will be set out in detail in a Basic Conditions Statement which will be submitted to the County Council alongside the Plan in due course.
-The Basic Conditions Statement will be prepared following completion of consultation on the draft Plan and following consideration by the Parish Council of any written representations made during the consultation period.
+The basic conditions require that neighbourhood plans should not be brought into force unless the Local Planning Authority is satisfied that: - having regard to national policies and advice contained in guidance issued by the Secretary of State, it is appropriate to make the neighbourhood development plan; - the making of the neighbourhood development plan contributes to the achievement of sustainable development; - the making of the neighbourhood development plan is in general conformity with the strategic policies contained in the development plan for the area of the authority (or any part of that area); - the making of the neighbourhood development plan does not breach, and is otherwise compatible with, European Union obligations; and - The making of the neighbourhood development plan does not breach the requirements of Chapter 8 of Part 6 of the Conservation of Habitats and Species Regulations 2017 (the Habitats Regulations). - 2.2 The Parish Council confirms they believe the Plan meets the basic conditions.
+How the Plan meets these requirements is set out in detail in a Basic Conditions Statement, which was submitted to the County Council alongside the Plan.
 The following section sets out briefly the main considerations relevant in assessing whether the Plan meets the basic conditions.

-General Conformity with Strategic Policies in the Development Plan provide an assessment of the extent to which the Neighbourhood Plan is in general conformity with those policies.
+General Conformity with Strategic Policies in the Development Plan provides an assessment of the extent to which the Neighbourhood Plan is in general conformity with those policies.

 - 2.3 The County Council adopted the Northumberland Local Plan in March 2022.
-The Neighbourhood Plan must be in general conformity with strategic policies contained in the Northumberland Local Plan. - 2.4 Northumberland County Council has provided the Parish Council with details of the relevant strategic planning policies for the area and the Basic Conditions Statement will
+The Neighbourhood Plan must be in general conformity with strategic policies contained in the Northumberland Local Plan. - 2.4 Northumberland County Council has provided the Parish Council with details of the relevant strategic planning policies for the area and the Basic Conditions Statement

 - 2.5 The Northumberland Local Plan defines settlement boundaries for a number of towns and villages that are not in the process of producing a neighbourhood plan other than where the relevant parish council has confirmed that they do not wish to have settlement boundaries.
-Belford Parish Council confirmed to the County Council that it is continuing with the preparation of the Belford Parish Neighbourhood Plan, and that the definition of a settlement boundary for Belford village will be made through this Neighbourhood Plan. - 2.6 Several evidence-based reports were commissioned to assist with the production of the Northumberland Local Plan.
+Belford Parish Council confirmed to the County Council that the definition of a settlement boundary for Belford village will be made through this Neighbourhood Plan. - 2.6 Several evidence-based reports were commissioned to assist with the production of the Northumberland Local Plan.
 Some of these evidence-based reports have also been used to inform the Belford Neighbourhood Plan.
 A full list of the evidence used to support the Neighbourhood Plan is provided in Appendix A.